andressp05/Hypermedia/backend/documentation.md

 this part of the project, what questions remained unanswered, how you will use what you've learned in your everyday life?

-- Marcelo has improved his HTML and CSS programming skills, he learn to develop an complete application, also learned about nodejs, npm and nvm, he has also learned JS, jQuery handling and responsive design using Bootstrap.
+- Marcelo has improved his HTML and CSS programming skills, he learn to develop a complete application, also learned about nodejs, npm and nvm, he has also learned JS, jQuery handling and responsive design using Bootstrap.
 He would like to learn more about React, Vue and Webpack to learn how to do faster and better webapps mixing client-side and server-side libraries.
 - Andres has improved his HTML, javascript and CSS programming skills, in fact he learns a lot about taking advantages of using Bootstrap templates.
 He also learned about nodejs and npm, and about how to deploy an app with heroku and he continues managing SQL as usual.
 He would like to learn more about the angular js.
 He has learned that the documentation part of ussability and design is super dense and also its results are the key to know if you have done a good website or not.
+- Luca learned a lot of client-server communication, in particular got to know how a REST web service call works either server side either client side.
+He has also learned a lot about NodeJS, how its middlewares work, how to export and import objects and how npm works. </br>He is going to use what he has learned in his future projects by crating some web apps that he was thinking about before doing this project but which he has never developed due to lack of knwoledge and lack of time to acquire those.</br>He would have loved to know some front-end framework like React or Angular.